DruidC/HTB/README.md

 # HTB
-Mainly focus on HTB machine walkthough
+Mainly focus on HTB machine walkthrough
 DO NOT contain ctf wp from ctf.hackthebox.com